 - 1. The parent or guardian will state, in writing/email to the Center Director, the concern/conflict according to their view point, within two days of termination of enrollment. - 2.
-A meeting will be held between the family, Child Care Director, and Senior Director to discuss the situation and work towards a solution within two weeks. - 3.
-The Senior Director will make a final decision concerning enrollment status within two days of the meeting.
+A meeting will be held between the family, Center Director, and Director of Child and Family Care to discuss the situation and work towards a solution within two weeks. - 3.
+The Director of Child and Family Care will make a final decision concerning enrollment status within two days of the meeting.